 - Until when should VWO look for the specific changes in the code.

 For example, VWO stores information when a visitor becomes a part of any test.
 This information is stored when the visitor qualifies for a segment and becomes a part of a test for the first time.
 Whenever the visitor lands again on the test pages, VWO will look for the cookie rather than checking the segment conditions every time.
 With the SETTINGS option, you can configure how you would want to check the segment conditions of the visitors.

 Check Targeting Conditions for a Visitor

 In this section, you can choose how you would require VWO to check for the targeting conditions for your website visitors.
-The option Once is selected by default, which means the visitor segment condition is only checked once and the same variation is served to the visitor on every subsequent visit.
+The option Once is selected by default, which means the visitor segment condition is only checked once, and the same variation is served to the visitor on every subsequent visit.

-If you choose Always, the visitor is evaluated against the segment condition on every visit to the website (every page reload).
+If you choose Every time, the visitor is evaluated against the segment condition on every visit to the website (every page reload).
 Also, the visitor is evaluated for the segment conditions on all goal pages as well.
 This typically means that when visitors click a button or visit a page defined as a goal in your test, they must satisfy the segment conditions for their conversion to be recorded.

 For example, you have created a personalization campaign that shows specific content to all the visitors landing on your website from a Google ad.
 Now, you want to ensure that visitors who do not come from this ad are not shown this content.
-For such cases, please choose the option Always to check visitor eligibility on every page they visit to make sure that the changes are implemented and displayed only when the visitor qualifies for the segment.
+For such cases, please choose the option Every time to check visitor eligibility on every page they visit to make sure that the changes are implemented and displayed only when the visitor qualifies for the segment.
 This way, the campaign goal is triggered only after a visitor qualifies and will collect accurate report data.

 Make Modified Elements Visible When